-My name is Cynthia Rush and I am an Assistant Professor in the Department of Statistics at Columbia University.
-Originally from North Carolina, I completed my undergraduate coursework at the University of North Carolina at Chapel Hill where I obtained a B.S. in Mathematics and in May, 2016, I received my Ph.D. from Yale University under the supervision of Andrew Barron.
+My name is Cynthia Rush and I am the Howard Levene Assistant Professor of Statistics in the Department of Statistics at Columbia University.
+In May, 2016, I received my Ph.D. in Statistics from Yale University under the supervision of Andrew Barron and I completed my undergraduate coursework at the University of North Carolina at Chapel Hill where I obtained a B.S. in Mathematics.

 My research uses tools and ideas from information theory, statistical physics, and applied probability as a framework for understanding modern, high-dimensional inference and estimation problems and complex machine learning tasks that are core challenges in the fields of current statistics and data science.
 The thrust of my research is in answering the questions like, Given a complex statistical problem, how much data, or information, is needed to solving it?
 How does one most effectively use data to gain insight on the problem at hand and how can we quantitatively describe the limitations of this insight?
 Can we develop and analyze the performance of computationally-efficient algorithms and procedures for statistical inference and estimation in these settings?